POSYDON-code/POSYDON/docs/visualization/VHD/VHD.rst

 Visualize multiple indexes
 ==========================

-The `VDdiagramm_m` module allow you to print more than one indexes horizontally in the same plot.
+The `VDdiagramm_m` module allows you to print more than one index horizontally in the same plot.

 Counting binaries populations
 -----------------------------

 You can browse throught binaries file to get the count of all the distinct binaries occurences with the 'ParseDataFrame' class.
-Counts can be accessed in the 'count_dict' witch is a python `Counter` object, and frequencies with the 'get_frequencies()' method.(Parsing may exceed 10 s/M lines for fixed format Dataframes).You can also get the n most frequent binaries by using the 'get_most_numpy(k)' method.
+Counts can be accessed in the 'count_dict' attribute witch is a python `Counter` object, and frequencies with the 'get_frequencies()' method (Parsing may excee d10 s/M lines for fixed format Dataframes).You can also get the n most frequent binaries by using the 'get_most_numpy(k)' method.

 .. code-block:: python